fossas/fossa-cli/docs/reference/fossa_yml.md

 This section is intended to be used as the inverse to `paths.only`.
 If you have a certain directory such as `development` you wish to exclude, `paths.exclude` enables you to do this.

 ### Analysis target configuration
 Analysis target configuration allows you to select a very specific subset of your directory for scanning.
 The `target` and `path` sections allow users to configure which targets and directories should be scanned.
 This is useful if you have a custom test directory or development projects within the root project.

 Analysis target configuration determines which targets should be scanned with the following logic:
-1. Targets that match the `only.targets` and `only.paths` sections are unioned to create a list of targets to be scanned.
+1. Targets that match the `targets.only` and `paths.only` sections are unioned to create a list of targets to be scanned.
-2. Targets remaining after the `only` step that match the `exclude.targets` and `exclude.paths` sections are removed from the list of targets to be scanned.
+2. Targets remaining after the `only` step that match the `targets.exclude` and `paths.exclude` sections are removed from the list of targets to be scanned.
     -  If no targets were listed in the `only` sections, `exclude` will remove targets from the list of all available targets.
 3. Analysis is run on the remaining targets.